chgodard/hesperos/README.md

                 source ~/opt/anaconda3/etc/profile.d/conda.sh

-        2. In your terminal, chnage the permissions to allow the following .command files to be run (change *PATH* with the path of your .command files):
+        2. In your terminal, change the permissions to allow the following .command files to be run (change *PATH* with the path of your .command files):
             ```
             chmod u+x PATH/install_hesperos_env.command
             chmod u+x PATH/run_hesperos.command